-NOTICE: Most codes require setting the water heater in a suitable drain pan piped to an adequate drain.
+Place a suitable drain pan under the unit.
+The pan must limit the water to a maximum depth of to an adequate drain.
 The drain pan helps avoid property damage which may occur from condensation or leaks in the piping connections or tank.
-The drain pan must be at least two inches wider than the diameter of the water heater.
-Install the drain pan so the water level is limited to a maximum depth of 1-3/4".
+The drain pan must be at least 2" wider than the diameter of the water heater.
+Install the drain pan so the water level is limited to a maximum depth of 2-1/2".